Become a foster carer

 -

-To have the ability to work restoratively and be reflective on your own practise to aid positive development and to be able to take on board guidance and suggestions
+To have the ability to work restoratively and be reflective on your own practice to aid positive development and to be able to take on board guidance and suggestions

 -

-To be able to assess children's needs and provide clear written reports, attendance and contribute to meetings as required
+To be able to assess children's needs and provide clear written reports, to attend and contribute to meetings as required

 -